5 Great Wilderness Adventures in U.S. and Canada

 You can choose to be guided to a secluded beach where you can swim and sunbathe the whole day, and even learn how to surf.
 Another popular yet more rigorous trip involves going for a day hike along the “Wild Side” trail leading to the nearby Flores Island.
 Wildlife viewing is also a staple activity of the resort.
 Some of the animals that are commonly sought after are whales and black bears.

-If you like aqua activities, you can also go for a kayak ride on a rushing river or on the gentle ocean to discover beautiful coves and inlets.
-Clayoquot Wilderness Resort also offers a range of horses for riding enthusiast, whether they are at the beginner level or expert.
+If you like aqua activities, you can also go for a kayak ride on a rushing river.
+Or enjoy riding on the gentle ocean to discover beautiful coves and inlets.
+Clayoquot Wilderness Resort also offers a range of horses for riding enthusiast.
+That’s whether they are at the beginner level or expert.

 Clayoquot Wilderness Resort, Canada